notmycloud/ansible-ssh-port/README.md

+# This repository is archived in favor of notmycloud/ansible-ssh_port_fingerprint

 # ansible-ssh-port
 ## Description
 Detect the host's SSH port between a primary (22) and alternate (variable) and update the listening port as needed.